JianghaoL/Blender_Unity_Communicator/README.md

 Finally, select `Install from Disk...` and select the python file.

 ### On Unity Side
-Simply import the C-sharp script `BlenderCommunicator`
+Simply import the C-sharp script `BlenderCommunicator.cs`

 ## How to Use?
 ### Exporting in Blender